 To become a mechanical engineer you usually need to have a Bachelor of Engineering (Mechanical).

-However, some companies may employ people who have a New Zealand Diploma in Engineering and relevant work experience.
+Some companies employ people with a New Zealand Diploma in Engineering and relevant work experience.

 NCEA Level 3 is required to enter tertiary training.
 Useful subjects include digital and visual communication, English, maths, physics and chemistry.